JohnBinford/AppleWood-Pointe/readme.md

 ### A reminder that the workshop is for everyone.
 Please check out the "Recent News" report (below) for details.<br>
 ### Recent News!

-An Open House for the Workshop recently occurred.
+An Open House for the Workshop occurred and couple of months ago.
+(The Information is still relevant!)
 -  A short presentation was made by John Binford's proxy - Eric S. outlining a few simple points about the shop before tours of the workshop began.
    -  Our worker bee busybodies were introduced.
 We refer to that group as "The Gang of Four".  <br>
    Hopefully we all know Linelle, Jack, Ralph, and Eric (AKA John Binford.)